-Supporting Principle: Ensuring that members and officers behave in ways that exemplify high standards of conduct an governance. that exemplify high standards of conduct and effective Ref 3.1 rinciples and communicated the standards of conduct and personal of Members and employees through codes of conduct and 3.2 are not influenced by different stakeholders ace arrangements to ensure that Members and employees by prejudice, bias or conflicts of interest in dealing with s.
-We have also established appropriate processes to inue to operate in practice.
-Registers of Gifts & Hospitality
+Supporting Principle: Ensuring that members and officers behave in ways that exemplify high standards of conduct and governance. hat exemplify high standards of conduct and effective Ref How we apply the principles How this is evidenced 3.1 and communicated the standards of conduct and personal of Members and employees through codes of conduct and Members Code of Conduct Employee Code of Conduct Member/Officer Protocol Anti-Fraud &amp; Corruption Policy Standing Orders relating to Finance Procurement Standing Orders Member Training Programme Dignity at Work Policy Equal Opportunities Policy Induction procedures Members Information Bulletin 3.2 are not influenced different stakeholde place arrangements to ensure that Members and employees by prejudice, bias or conflicts of interest in dealing with ers.
+We have also established appropriate processes to ntinue to operate in practice.